tallforasmurf/CHIP8IDE/readme.md

 ### Single step and the Keypad

 Click STOP to halt the program (`draw_the_key.asm`) that is running.
 The next instruction is at #203, `LD V5, K`.
-This instruction tells the machine to wait until a key is pressed, then load its number into register V5, then wait until the key is released before going to the next instruction.
+This instruction tells the machine to wait until a key is pressed, then load its number into register `V5`, then wait until the key is released before going to the next instruction.

 Click the STEP button a few times.
 Nothing happens.
 The machine is waiting to find a key pressed.
 But you can't click on STEP and also click on a keypad key at the same time!
-So there is a problem trying to single-step through a load-keyboard instruction or any of the other instructions that test the keypad.
+So there is a problem trying to single-step through a load-keyboard instruction or any other instruction that tests the keypad.

 This is solved by "latching" a key.
 Go to the Display window and *shift-click* on a key, for example hold the Shift key and click on the D key.
 The key is highlighted and remains highlighted afterward.
 It is "latched down" and will remain pressed until the machine samples it.